Russian forces, aided by heavy aerial bombardments, edge forward in Ukraine

 The Russians have also continued nightly barrages of drones and missiles against targets across Ukraine, especially against energy infrastructure.
 In September, an average of more than 180 drones were launched every night, more than twice the number at the beginning of the year.

-In recent days, the Ukrainians have acknowledged that about 20% are not being intercepted.
+In recent days, the Ukrainians have acknowledged that about 20% to 30% of those drones are not being intercepted.

+In the last week, Russia has used more than 3,270 attack drones, 1,370 guided aerial bombs, and nearly 50 missiles of various types against Ukraine, Zelensky said Sunday.

 “Moscow has developed fresh ways of using drones to find and kill Ukrainian soldiers and to destroy Ukrainian assets, turning what was once an area of weakness into an area of strength,” writes long-time Russia analyst Dara Massicot in Foreign Affairs.